Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 ``tmp/deploy/images/<machine>/``.
 It is possible to generate a number of different image formats, ranging from just the rootfs as a tarball to ready disk-images containing EFI-bootloader, configuration and rootfs and that can be written directly to a storage device.
-For PELUX, the preferred format for the Intel NUC are ``.wic`` images, which are complete disk-images.
-For the Raspberry Pi 3, the preferred format is ``.rpi-sdimg`` which can be directly written to the SD card.
+For PELUX, the preferred format is ``.wic`` images, which are complete disk-images.
+By default, a compressed wic image and a bmap file will be built for faster deployment.

 Building with Vagrant
 ---------------------